hansekontor/cmpct-dev-guide/guide.md

     }
 };
 ```
 The resulting `recipientArray` will contain all addresses of BUX recipients accompanied by their respective amounts (see below).
 These should now be compared to the expected results.
-Please be aware that the additional fees by your relay provider will be included in this array as well as possible change back to the sender.
-Therefore, it should only be tested if expected addresses/amounts are contained in the transaction ouputs, allowing additional recipients to exist as well.
+Please be aware that the additional fees by the network will be included in this array as well as possible change back to the sender.
+Therefore, it should only be tested if expected addresses/amounts are contained in the transaction ouputs, allowing additional Recipients to exist as well.
 If addresses and amounts are as expected, the purchase can be approved.
 ```
 [
   {